justinjc/foods/content/recipes/shortribs.md

     - 'Add better than bouillon beef and red wine and reduce by 50%.'
     - 'Place short ribs bone-side down and enough water to nearly cover the beef, then add in the rest of the herbs.'
-    - 'Cook for 3 hours in the oven at 350F.'
+    - 'Cook for around 2 hours in the oven at 350F, checking periodically for tenderness and having enough braising liquid.'
   gantt:
     - id: sear_short_ribs
       start: 0